Chart Color Schemes

 Mawson's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows relatively positive outcomes for Mawson residents.
-Prevalence of common health conditions is quite low among the general population but higher than the national average in older, at-risk cohorts.
-Private health cover rate is exceptionally high at approximately 64% of the total population (2,226 people), compared to 68.1% across Australian Capital Territory and a national average of 55.3%.
+Health data shows Mawson residents have relatively positive health outcomes.
+Prevalence of common health conditions is low among the general population but higher in older, at-risk cohorts compared to national averages.
+Private health cover rate is exceptionally high at approximately 64% (2,224 people), compared to 68.1% in Australian Capital Territory and a national average of 55.3%.

 Frequently Asked Questions - Health